 Your first DUI conviction in Oklahoma is considered a misdemeanor.
 A conviction carries a jail term of at least ten days, and at most one year.
 Additionally, you will face a fine of up to $1,000.

 If you have been convicted of a DUI in the last ten years, you will be charged with felony DUI under Oklahoma law.
-A second offense DUI carries a prison term between one and five years, as well as a maximum fine of $2,500.
+A second offense DUI carries a prison term between one and five years and a maximum fine of $2,500.

 Third and Subsequent Offenses

 A third or subsequent conviction for DUI in Oklahoma is considered a felony.
 Each conviction carries a prison term of at least one year, and at most seven years.
-Additionally, you may be assessed a fine of no more than $5,000.
+Fines will range up to $5,000.
 After your release, you may be required to complete up to 240 hours of community service.

 Other CDL DUI Penalties